 - amateur counterfeiting is easily identifiable due to the existence of numerous inconsistencies on the label;

 - professional counterfeiting, particularly by well-organized groups with deep funding, can prove more difficult to distinguish.
-Their activities may include the refilling of good quality wines into laser cut bottles done with accuracy and sophistication.
+Their activities may include the refilling of good quality wines into laser-cut bottles done with accuracy and sophistication.

-As observed by Franck Desevedavy, a lawyer and wine specialist who has been in China since 1995, there are more stocks in China of the Romanée Conti 1945 and Château Lafite 1982 than what were actually produced.
+As observed by Franck Desevedavy, a lawyer and wine specialist who has been in China since 1995, there are more stocks in China of the Romanée Conti 1945 and Château Lafite 1982 than what was actually produced.
 Counterfeiting of wines in China does not only involve Grand Cru.
 Casal, the company that distributes the wine Vinovalie in China, has also reported being victimized for the counterfeiting of the Saint Michel vintage.

 Protect Your Brand Before You Go on the Market

 China recognizes intellectual property (IP) rights and has laws relating to it.
-Moreover, as a member of the WTO and a signatory of bilateral agreements and international conventions in IP and trademark related matters, China will uphold the relevant domestic and international laws.
+Moreover, as a member of the WTO and a signatory of bilateral agreements and international conventions in IP and trademark-related matters, China will uphold the relevant domestic and international laws.
 Entities intending to trade wine in China should, therefore, ensure their protection through the use of these laws before entering the market.

 The cost of protection of a trademark varies from 500 to 900 euros.
-Under the Trademark law of China, wines are classified under product Class 33: “Alcoholic beverages (except beers); alcoholic wines; spirits and liqueurs; alcopops; alcoholic cocktails.”
-The deadline is 12 to 18 months before validation of the procedure.
+Under the Trademark Law of China, wines are classified under product Class 33: “Alcoholic beverages (except beers); alcoholic wines; spirits and liqueurs; alcopops; alcoholic cocktails.”
+The deadline is 12 to 18 months before the validation of the procedure.

 It should be noted that since 1980, China places importance on Geographical Indications, especially in relation to tea or vermicelli.
 Foreign brands are often trademarked in China by Chinese companies.
 In approving or rejecting trademark applications, authorities consider whether a company can turn against existing Chinese businesses.